 Extended storage, such as for winter, requires that you take certain steps to reduce the effects of deterioration from nonuse of your CRF.
-In addition, necessary repairs should be made BEFORE storing your CRF, otherwise these repairs may be forgotten by the time your CRF is removed from storage.
+In addition, necessary repairs should be made BEFORE storing your CRF otherwise, these repair may be forgotten by the time your CRF is removed from storage.